kununu/kununu-scripts/src/PHP/CodeStandards/README.md

 ```

 ## Future work
-- Make this package to be self update.
+- Make this package to be self updatable.
 - Run the php-cs-fixer cmd inside docker so there is no need to install php cli.

 ## Extra